RickLloyd24/HX711_Single_Clk/ReadMe.md

 To use Channel B the gain must be set to 32.
 Channel A is used if the gain is 128 or 64.

+The library reads the scales at a bit rate of about 25 kHz which reduces glitches when longer cables are used.

 ## Code Example

 #include <HX711_Single_Clk.h>